mohdAffancodes/globalVar.github.io/README.md

 # JAVASCRIPT

-# GLOBAL VARIABLES ACROSS FILES
+# GLOBAL VARIABLES

 This is a simple way to declare variables across multiple files

-JUST DECLARE A SIMPLE VAR in a javascript file and name global AND USE THE GLOBAL VARIABLES IN OTHER FILES USING THIS SYNTAX
+JUST DECLARE A SIMPLE VARIABLE in a javascript file and name it global.js or anything you want AND USE THESE GLOBAL VARIABLES IN OTHER FILES(js) USING THIS SYNTAX

 # window.variableName

-Here's the link my website for more info
+Here's the link to my website for more info
 # https://mohdaffancodes.github.io/globalVariables/